 You may find it helpful to:

-- Check with social service agencies to see what resources are available in your community.
+- Check with your doctor or social service agencies to see what resources are available in your community.

 - Find someone who can give you a break from time to time.
 It can be exhausting caring for a child with reactive attachment disorder.
-You'll begin to burn out if you don't periodically have downtime.
+You'll begin to burn out if you don't periodically have downtime — but avoid using multiple caregivers.

 - Practice stress management skills, such as yoga or meditation, to help you relax and not get overwhelmed.